 F: Grand Daughter

-In case A dies intestate, then the right of property vests in his daughter C and his wife B, then both of them will share equal right in the property i.e. ½ each
+In case A dies without a will, then the right of property vests in his daughter C and his wife B, then both of them will share equal right in the property i.e. ½ each

-However, if C was dead, and A dies intestate, then the right in property shall vest in B, E & F. Where, B, (E & F) will share 1/2 each of the property.
+However, if C was dead, and A dies without a will, then the right in property shall vest in B, E & F. Where, B, (E & F) will share 1/2 each of the property.
 Therefore the individual share of E & F shall be 1/4th each.

 Class II heirs: Absence of Class I heirs